 The cliffside swimming pool at Pegasus Suites hotel in Imerovigli …

-… has a terrace that literally juts out over the island’s rugged volcanic cliffs
+… has a terrace that juts over the island’s rugged volcanic cliffs

 Swimmers can watch ferry and cruise ships come and go from this sea view swimming pool atop the caldera in Firostefani

 Yet another Firostefani pool terrace with views of cruise ships